It’s that time of year again; the summer holidays are wrapping up and parents are frantically trying to get organised for the new school year.

 3 – Tailor to your child’s personality

 Showcase your child’s personality and creativity by covering their notebooks with white adhesive sheets.
 Get them to paint or draw onto the covered books with their own designs – the more creative, the better!

 Another way to show off your child’s personality is by purchasing their school items in their favourite prints; think hobbies or cartoon characters.
 These days you can purchase items like backpacks, lunchboxes and stationery sets in a wide variety of prints from surfing themes and block colours, to characters such as Spiderman, Peppa Pig and Bluey.

 4 – Buy in bulk

 Where possible, buy in bulk or items as part of a set.
 For instance, when looking for a backpack, purchase one that comes with additional features such as an iPad case, pencil case and wallet – that way you’re saving money and time!

 Another great item to buy in bulk is stationery; consider sets that contain a mix of pens, pencils and markers, as well as staple items such as sharpeners, glue sticks, scissors and staplers.
 Target has a 42 piece set for just $5.00!

 5 – Learning continues at home

 Being prepared for Back to School goes well beyond the school gate; it’s a smart idea to set up a learning area at home to encourage after school learning and extra curricular activities.
 Maybe you invest in a desk for your child’s bedroom or set up a space in the home office?
-Filling this space with an affordable tablet or computer such as the Thomson Tablet, a whiteboard or blackboard, plenty of stationery and notebooks could encourage your child to complete homework and engage in learning outside of school.
+Filling this space with an affordable tablet or computer such as a Tablet, a whiteboard or blackboard, plenty of stationery and notebooks could encourage your child to complete homework and engage in learning outside of school.